devopsengineerDan/Daniel_project/Backup.md

                  __all__ = ["module1", "module2"]
-           -Python dev tools  (i.e) Python dev tools image -Python dev imports (i.e) Python dev imports image -Use bash for execution in main file. (i.e) #!/usr/bin/env python -Use utf-8 for character encoding in main file. (i.e) # coding: utf-8 -Avoid using header links (i.e) HTML,CSS,Pyscript.
+           -Python dev tools  (i.e) Python dev tools image -Python dev imports (i.e) Python dev imports image -Use bash for execution in main file. (i.e) #!/usr/bin/env python OR #!/usr/bin/python -Use utf-8 for character encoding in main file. (i.e) # coding: utf-8 -Avoid using header links (i.e) HTML,CSS,Pyscript.
 Have files located locally on project folder -Have pyproject.toml file to manage setup configurations, for flexibility in execution of program  and for points(2,3 and 4).